LBNL-ETA/CyDER/dev/cymdistpy/doc/userGuide/source/download.rst

 ========

-The CYMDISTPy release includes scripts and source code to export CYMDIST version 7.2 as an FMU for model exchange for Windows 32.
+The CYMDISTPy release includes scripts and source code to export CYMDIST version 7.2 as an FMU for co-simulation for Windows 32.

 To install CYMDISTPy, follow the section :doc:`installation`.